How to pay for coding boot camp

 On average, a full-time coding boot camp costs $13,584, according to Course Report.
 However, options range from $7,800 to $21,000.

-As you compare different boot camps that are available, check to see what you’re getting for your tuition.
+As you compare different boot camps, check to see what you’re getting for your tuition.
 Less expensive doesn’t necessarily mean better.
-Do your due diligence to maximize the amount of value you get for your money.
+Do your due diligence to maximize the value you get for your money.

 How to pay for coding boot camp

 Many coding boot camps offer scholarships to their students, typically based on need or background.
-As you compare different options, check to see what scholarship options are available and the requirements you’d need to meet to receive one.
+As you compare different programs, check to see what scholarship options are available and what requirements you need to meet to receive one.

 You can also search for private scholarships, which are offered by nonprofits, local organizations and websites.
-A scholarship search engine is one tool you can use to search for scholarships relevant to your experience and interests.
+A scholarship search engine can help you find scholarships relevant to your experience and interests.

 Coding boot camps aren’t eligible for federal student loans, and even most private student loan companies don’t offer financing.
 However, there are a few exceptions.
-Ascent, for example, is a student loan lender that has a loan program specifically designed for coding boot camps.
+Ascent, for example, is a student loan lender with a loan program specifically designed for coding boot camps.

 A personal loan could be another option to consider.
-Personal loans have very few limitations for how you can use your loan funds.
-Paying for a coding boot camp is generally considered to be an eligible option.
+Personal loans have few limitations on how you can use your loan funds.
+Paying for a coding boot camp is an eligible option.

 Before applying, shop around and compare interest rates and repayment terms.
 You should also strive to borrow as little as possible.